ggirelli/ood-fish/usage.md

 split -l 2GB  merged_psl.psl split/psl.
 ```

+**NOTE! `split` refers to the command available in the `GNU coreutils` package.
+This is usually the default on Linux systems, while on Mac systems it is most often the `BSD` version (not compatible with this workflow)!!!**

 This command will split the `merged_psl.psl` file into 2GB-sized chunks of name `psl.aa`, `psl.ab`,... in the `split/` folder.

 If splitting was necessary, the `recap_blat.R` script function should be run on every split PSL file.
 This can be easily achieved by running the `recap_split.sh` script.